scripting/feedlandInstall/README.md

 ### Requirements

 1. You need a server that can run Node.js and has a command line where you can do simple operations.
-I'll provide instructions that work on Ubuntu, but they'll probably work on other Unix systems, and can be adapted to run elsewhere.

 2. A current Node.js install.